 After moving to Office 365, you have finally uncovered the advantages of a streamlined cloud productivity platform.
-And to continue reaping the savings in infrastructure and increased productivity, you may want to continue moving files to the cloud.
-But before dumping data in the cloud — or working with a cloud partner to do so — you need to take a deeper look at your files.
-Too often, companies migrate file servers to OneDrive, SharePoint or another cloud-hosted platform with the expectation that data will be organized and users will instantly be able to access it.
-But without auditing your files and outlining a roadmap to move them to the cloud, you’ll likely end up with bloated storage costs and frustrated users.
+To continue reaping the savings in infrastructure and increased productivity, you may want to continue moving files to the cloud.
+Before dumping data in the cloud — or working with a cloud partner to do so — you need to take a deeper look at your files.
+Too often, companies migrate file servers to OneDrive, SharePoint or another cloud-hosted platform with the expectation that data will be organized, and users will instantly be able to access it.
+Without auditing your files and outlining a roadmap to move them to the cloud, you’ll likely end up with bloated storage costs and frustrated users.

 Key Considerations for Moving Files to the Cloud